yifso/nteract/docs/notes/mythic-group.md

 #### Action

-To create an action based on a myth, use its `create` function.
-You can then dispatch this action normally:
+To create an action based on a myth, use its `create` function and dispatch this action normally.

 ```typescript
 store.dispatch(addToSum.create(8));